Debanjana Kundu

 I am currently organizing the Algebra/Number Theory Seminar at UTRGV with my colleague Luigi Ferraro.

-I will be organizing a special session with my colleague Brandt Kronholm at the AMS Fall Sectional Meeting in San Antonio (Sep 15-16, 2024).
+I (co)-organized a special session on ‘Additive Number Theory and Modular Forms’ with my colleague Brandt Kronholm at the AMS Fall Sectional Meeting in San Antonio (Sep 14-15, 2024).

 1. MSRI Summer School (2017): Automorphic Forms and the Langlands’ Program